arabold/serverless-sentry-plugin/README.md

 ## Version History

+### 2.5.1

+- Fix [#63](https://github.com/arabold/serverless-sentry-lib/issues/63): Upload source maps serially to avoid running out of sockets.
+- Correctly disable uploading source maps if the config setting is `false` or unset.

 ### 2.5.0

 - Added support for uploading Source Maps to Sentry.
 Thanks to [jonmast](https://github.com/jonmast) for the contribution.